Prof. Eric H. Cline

 His books have been translated, or are currently being translated, into fourteen languages to date, including French, German, Dutch, Italian, Spanish, Portuguese, Serbian, Bulgarian, Hungarian, Korean, Chinese, Japanese, Turkish, and Russian.

 Professional Service, Lectures, Interviews, and Television Appearances:

-Dr. Cline has appeared in more than twenty television programs and documentaries, ranging from ABC (including Nightline and Good Morning America) to the BBC and the National Geographic, History, and Discovery Channels.
+He has also appeared in more than twenty television programs and documentaries, ranging from ABC (including Nightline and Good Morning America) to the BBC and the National Geographic, History, and Discovery Channels.
 He has also been interviewed by syndicated national and international television and radio hosts including Robin Roberts and George Stephanopoulos on ABC's "Good Morning America," Bill Hemmer and Martha MacCallum on Fox New Channel's "America's Newsroom," Fergus Nicoll on the BBC World Service/The World Today, Kojo Nnamdi on NPR’s “Public Interest” show, Michael Dresser on “The Michael Dresser” show, and Richard Sheehe on WRGW.